Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-9.md

 The `type` can be any of `feat`, `fix`, `docs` or `backstage`.

-The prefix is used to calculate the semver release level, and the section of the release notes to place the commit message in.
+The prefix is used to calculate the version number to release – according to [semver](https://semver.org/#summary) – and the section of the release notes to place the commit message in.
 <pre><code class="o-syntax-highlight--bash">
 | type      | when to use                         | release level | release note section |
 | --------- | ----------------------------------- | ------------- | -------------------- |